 People with COPD should seek emergency medical attention if they experience any of the following:

 - difficulty walking or talking because they are too short of breath

 - feeling their heart beating very fast or irregularly

 - seeing their fingernails turn blue- or gray-tinted

 - fast and hard breathing that isn’t improved with medication

 - a fever

 - chest pain that is new or worsening

 Over time, the affected airflow from COPD can cause heart problems that lead to right-sided heart failure.
-According to the Centers for Disease Control and Prevention (CDC), COPD is the fourth-leading cause of death in the United States.
+According to the Centers for Disease Control and Prevention (CDC), COPD is the

 In addition to cough, COPD causes other symptoms that affect a person’s breathing.
 Examples include: